 06. Get tactile

-When making a physical mood board, don't be afraid to get, well, physical.
-Traditionally mood boards are made from foam board and cutting this stuff up with a scalpel and spray mounting cut-out images onto it can be a pain, especially if you're not dexterous with a blade.
-But it's extremely effective as a presentation tool.
-The tactile nature of cut-out images glued onto boards enhances the emotiveness of what’s being explained.
+When it comes to making a physical mood board, don't be afraid to get, well, physical.
+Traditionally, mood boards were made from foam board.
+Although cutting this stuff up with a scalpel and spray mounting cut-out images onto it can be a hassle (especially if you're not dexterous with a blade), it can also be extremely effective as a presentation tool.

-It may seem like a ridiculously old fashioned thing to do, but perception-wise it's a real ace up your sleeve as a designer.
-Just be careful with your fingers on that blade...
+It may seem like an old-fashioned thing to do, but perception-wise it's a real ace up your sleeve as a designer.
+The tactile nature of cut-out images glued onto boards enhances the emotiveness of what's being communicated.
+Just be careful with your fingers on that blade!

-07. Show your mood board early
+07. Incorporate your mood board into your pitch

-Generally mood boards are considered to be separate to pitch or presentation work; they stand alone to show mood and tone.
-This is standard practice, but consider instead making them part of your pitch or presentation.
+Mood boards are generally considered to be separate from a pitch or presentation.
+They stand alone to provide guidance on mood and tone.
+That's the standard practice, but you can also consider making them part of your pitch or presentation.

-Remember, you're trying to use subliminal visual tricks to make a client 'get it'.
-Mixing these in with the presentation - rather than bolting them on at the end - proved more effective in communicating this to the client.
+Remember, you're trying to use subliminal visual tricks to help a client to 'get it'.
+Mixing mood board elements in with a presentation rather than bolting them on at the end can be an effective way of communicating concepts to the client.

-For an offline mood board it's far better to let it all sink in to the client's mind as you showcase it, rather than come armed with lots of questions before you even start.
+For an offline mood board, it's far better to let it all sink into the client's mind as and you showcase it rather than to let the client form an opinion before you've had a chance to explain your vision, otherwise you can expect the client to come armed with a lots of questions before you even start.

 10. Keep things loose

-11. Watch the audience's faces
+11. Watch the audience